 Indoor Mapping Data Format (referenced throughout this document as "IMDF") provides a generalized, yet comprehensive model for any indoor location, providing a basis for orientation, navigation and discovery.
-In this release there are also detailed instructions for modeling the spaces of an airport and a shopping mall.
+In this release there are also detailed instructions for modeling the spaces of an airport, a shopping mall, and a train station.

 Developers can access both text and visual examples of all features, along with clear explanations of all terms.
 IMDF conforms to RFC 7946, ensuring compatibility and transferability of the data.
 IMDF is lightweight, mobile friendly, and can be rendered on any device, OS, or browser.